shipyardapp/Shipyard-Documentation/docs/blueprint-library/airtable/airtable-authorization.md

 ## Getting Base, Table, and View IDs

-Navigate to the Base/Table you would like to access with Shipyard.
+Navigate to the Base/Table you would like to access with Platform.
 Once there, extract the IDs directly from the URL.
 Airtable builds all of it's URLs as `https://airtable.com/{base_id}/{table_id}/{view_id}`

 For example, in the following URL https://airtable.com/apprAb54fnzSbGPqV/tbltgrZ2A5vbSOuDs/viwaqiREptRiFI5un